Ian Kennedy – Investigations in Professional Standards Training

 Colin Tansley – Open Source Intelligence (OSINT) Training

 Colin was Detective Superintendent and Deputy Director of Intelligence at Cleveland Police and has since consulted throughout Europe, Iran, Jordan, the US and Mexico.
 He was also Senior Police Advisor to the Foreign & Commonwealth Office in Iraq where he implemented the delivery of a forensic capability for the Iraqi Police Service.
 Previously Director of Intelligence and Investigations at the Federation against Copyright Theft, Colin now specialises in training investigators to gather Open Source Intelligence (OSINT) and in the efficient use of the Internet to find and validate information.

-Kylie has been a Detective in the Metropolitan Police for over ten years working in Domestic Violence, CID and specialising in investigating Sexual Offences.
-She has spent 4 years delivering Tier 2 and 3 Investigative Interview Training, Disclosure Training and ICIDP Detective Training at the New Scotland Yard Crime Academy and has represented the Met overseas delivering training.
+Kylie was a Detective in the Metropolitan Police for over 10 years working in Domestic Violence, CID and specialising in investigating Sexual Offences.
+She spent 4 years delivering Tier 2 and 3 Investigative Interview Training, Disclosure Training and ICIDP Detective Training at the New Scotland Yard Crime Academy and has represented the Met overseas delivering training.
 She is a qualified trainer and assessor.
 Since leaving the police Kylie has delivered training both in the UK and overseas for the Foreign & Commonwealth Office, Home Office, various Police Services and other organisations.